 When is too much…too much?
-Get the scoop with maternal health and nutrition Expert Kendra Tolbert on when vitamin A can be both beneficial and harmful for pregnancy.
+Get the scoop on why vitamin A can be both beneficial and harmful for pregnancy.

 Pregnancy is a time of building, multiplying, and growth within a woman’s body.
-For cells to grow and multiply, your body and your baby require the support of vitamin A. In addition to supporting growth, Vitamin A serves as an antioxidant.
+For cells to grow and multiply, your body and your baby require the support of vitamin A. In addition to supporting growth, this vitamin serves as an antioxidant.
 As an antioxidant it helps protect your cells from damaging factors such as pollution, UV rays, and emotional stress.